microsoft/sarif-pattern-matcher/CONTRIBUTING.md

 * Use Visual Studio:

-1. Open the solution `Src\RE2.Native.sln` and build.
+1. Open the solution `src\RE2.Native.sln` and build.
-2. Open the solution `Src\SarifPatternMatcher.sln` and build.
+2. Open the solution `src\SarifPatternMatcher.sln` and build.

 ## Troubleshooting First Commit
 If you are having trouble with your first commit or push to the GitHub, first please confirm with your repository admin to ensure you have write permissions.